BrewPi/firmware/docs/controlbox.rst

     flags   from request
     [id*]   optional id from request
-    status	0 on success, <0 on error. repeat
+    status	0 on success, <0 on error. repeat		(only if status is success)
-        0x01	indicates a logged object value
+    	    0x01		indicates a new object value
         id      variable length ID chain
         type-id	the type of the object
         size    length of the next datablock.
 Will be 0 for if id does not identify a valid readable value. data[size]  the value
+    0x00	 	end of list

-The response data is the same as the read values command response
+The response data is the same as the read values command.

 Reset